 CARE Australia Complaints and Misconduct Statement

 Receiving feedback from and responding to complaints from stakeholders is an important part of improving CARE Australia’s accountability.
 CARE Australia believes that any stakeholder has the right to raise a complaint, have that complaint addressed and receive a response for mistakes, wrongful actions or breaches of the codes to which CARE subscribes.
 CARE Australia’s Complaints Policy applies to CARE Australia’s operations globally.

-A complaint can be made by any supporter, partner organisation, community or individual with whom we work, or any member of the public whether an individual, civil society organisation, government, company or other entity.
+A complaint can be made by any supporter, a partner organisation, community or individual with whom we work, or any member of the public whether an individual, civil society organisation, government, company or other entity.

 CARE puts in place formal mechanisms to gather, monitor and act on feedback from beneficiaries and other key stakeholders.
 Feedback may be positive or negative, but complaints can mean that things have gone wrong.
 These mechanisms give beneficiaries and local communities a safe and non-threatening way to raise grievances and allegations of harm and have them responded to.
 An individual or group who expresses a grievance against CARE will have his, her or their complaint investigated and acted on.
 CARE Australia is committed to providing accessible and transparent policies, processes and systems for making a complaint, across the breadth of our work.